What is DITA, and why should I use it?

 Helps to reduce your costs by rationalising the way you manage, reuse and repurpose your documentation

-Reduces your translation costs, as content is standardised across mutliple sources, and stored in a central repository as plain text
+Reduces your translation costs, as content is standardised across multiple sources, and stored in a central repository as plain text

 Increase author productivity, because they can focus on what they do best – writing great content